MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/unified-operations.md

 ### Basic features

-(All of these basic features are required in order to deliver a cloud adoption plan at scale):
+All of these basic features are required in order to deliver a cloud adoption plan at scale:

 - **Search, index, group, and tag** all deployed assets, extending basic visibility and management.
 - **Templatize, automate, and extend tooling** for consistent deployment